-- If we are still required to make Annuity Payments under the selected Annuity Option, the surviving Joint Owner becomes the sole Owner. - If the deceased was not an Annuitant, Annuity Payments to the Payee continue.
-No death benefit is payable. - If the deceased was the only surviving Annuitant, Annuity Payments end or continue as follows. - Annuity Option 1 or 3, payments end. - Annuity Option 2 or 4, payments end when the guaranteed period ends. - Annuity Option 5, payments end and the Payee may receive a lump sum refund. - For more information on Annuity Options, please see section 9. - If the deceased was an Annuitant and there is a surviving joint Annuitant, Annuity Payments to the Payee continue during the lifetime of the surviving joint Annuitant.
+- If we are still required to make Annuity Payments under the selected Annuity Option, the surviving Joint Owner becomes the sole Owner - If the deceased was not an Annuitant, Annuity Payments to the Payee continue.
+No death benefit is payable. - If the deceased was the only surviving Annuitant, Annuity Payments end or continue as follows. - Annuity Option 1 or 3, payments end. - Annuity Option 2 or 4, payments end when the guaranteed period ends. - Annuity Option 5, payments end and the Payee may receive a lump sum refund. - If the deceased was an Annuitant and there is a surviving joint Annuitant, Annuity Payments to the Payee continue during the lifetime of the surviving joint Annuitant.
 No death benefit is payable.